digipres/workbench/src/dataflows/cul.md

 derive rec@db rep@db "Update\nTransfer\nRecord"
 """The Transfer Service Data Tracker record is updated to include a report on the technical details of the transfer, including: Which workstation was used.
 Which programs and versions.
 Which connectors, and which specific drives."""

+derive iar@supspread uar@supspread "Update\nCarrier\nEntry"@N
+"""The outcome of the transfer is recorded in the shared spreadsheet."""

 derive iar@as uar@as "Update\nAssessment\nRecord"@N
 """The outcome of the transfer is recorded in ArchiveSpace.
 If transfers are unsuccessful, the record will note if the transfer may be possible given more time or resources."""